rafalwrzeszcz/popstack/README.md

 Names listed here are based on **Debian** packages, but I'm pretty sure that packages in other distribution will be named similarily.

-Once you have all of the libs installed, just run `./build.sh` script and it should produce `popstack` executable.
+Once you have all of the libs installed, just run `cmake . && make` and it should produce `popstack` executable.

 # Usage